Orkney Magic: Beautiful Binscarth Woods

 Other Orkney Woodlands

-Unfortunately, we ran out of time to visit Happy Valley (and on our last day it bucketed down with rain) but this sounds like another gorgeous woodland to visit.
+Unfortunately, we ran out of time to visit Happy Valley (and on our last day, it bucketed down with rain), but this sounds like another gorgeous woodland to visit.

 Happy Valley, in Stenness, Orkney was created by Edwin Harrold who lived there from 1948.
-During his lifetime, he planted this small woodland and welcomed visitors to his garden.
-After he died, the Friends of Happy Valley charity was established to maintain the wood for the enjoyment of future visitors.
+He planted this small woodland and welcomed visitors to his garden during his lifetime.

-You will find beautiful bluebells here too.
+You will find beautiful bluebells there too.

 Shelley stood in Binscart wood with bluebells in the foreground